EspressoLogicCafe/Examples/MigrationService/README.md

 # MigrationService Script Generator
-This is a utility written in Java to help devops in creating and running command line scripts to aid in the export/import between CA Live API Creator (LAC) versions.
+This is a utility written in Java to help DevOps create and run command line scripts to aid in the export/import between Live API Creator (LAC) versions.
 The shell program prompts for the source LAC server host and the system and TeamSpace user/password.
 The output is a command line script to export all of your source server components.
-It will also generate a script to import these components to the new Live API Creator server.
-The generated scripts can be modified to reflect the correct host server, user/passwords, and perhaps database data source passwords.
-If you have multiple TeamSpace entries - Initialize the 5.0 LAC server to support each new TeamSpace instances with a default user.
+It also generates a script to import these components to the new Live API Creator server.
+You can modify the generated scripts to reflect the correct host server, user/passwords, and perhaps database data source passwords.
+If you have multiple TeamSpace entries, initialize the LAC 5.0 server to support each new TeamSpace instances with a default user.
 ## Prerequisites
-Make sure that you have Java installed (the main service is a Java class).
-You may need to install GIT and ZIP command line tools. if you download the ZIP version, next unzip the MigrationService-master.zip file.
+Ensure that you have Java installed (the main service is a Java class).
+You might need to install GIT and ZIP command line tools.
+If you download the ZIP version, next unzip the MigrationService-master.zip file.
 ```aidl
 * java JDK 8
 * git command line